GoteoFoundation/hackdash/README.md

 * `publicHost`: and alternative public host can be specified here (used in several links to return home, i.e: **wotify.co**).
 This is useful in case you run your node app behind a proxy in a different port than 80 (Please specify protocol (http://example.com or better https://example.com).
 * `publicDashboardCreation` : a boolean to specify if dashboards can be created by anyone or just the users marked as "superadmin"
 * `homeCreateProject` : Set it to true in order to show a button in the front page to create projects
-* `homeToolsUrl` : Set it to some URL ("http://...") in order to show a button in the front page with a link to it
 * `useLocalLogin`: Set to true if you want to allow username/password registration
 * `theme`: This allows to apply a custom themes to hackdash.
 Just put a `theme_name` with the same folder name inside `themes/theme_name`.
 Styles or hbs templates can be overwritten.
 (Look at the code inside themes for an example).
 * `language`: If `null` autodetects from user's browser settings.
 Otherwise specify a valid lang to force Hackdash to that lang (ie: `en`, `es`)